named-data/ndn-js/wsproxy/README.md

 To specify remote ndnd router's hostname or ip address, use option '-c x.x.x.x'.
 Default is 'localhost'.

+To specify the port number of the remote ndnd, use option '-n xxxx'.
+Default is 6363.

 To specify the port number on which the proxy will listen, use option '-p xxxx'.
 Default is 9696.

 To specify maximum number of concurrent clients, use option '-m N'.
 Default is 40.